Definitions

 About

-As a phono-semantic compound, 昀 combines the sun radical 日 on the left, which anchors its meaning in light and daytime, with 匀 on the right as the phonetic component providing its pronunciation.
-Etymologically, it denotes sunlight, the physical light radiating from the sun or daytime brightness.
-Unlike many solar-related characters that develop abstract meanings tied to time or seasons, 昀 functions primarily as a literary term for sunlight.
-Today, it is most commonly encountered in personal names due to its positive associations with brightness and warmth, rather than in everyday vocabulary.
+A phono-semantic compound, combines the sun radical on the left, delimiting the semantic field of light, daytime, and solar phenomena, with the phonetic element on the right indicating the pronunciation.
+It denotes sunlight, specifically the light radiating from the sun or the brightness of daytime.
+Unlike many solar-related characters that extend into abstract meanings of time or seasons, remains a descriptive literary term for sunlight.
+Today it appears primarily in personal names, where its associations with brightness and warmth are valued, rather than in everyday speech.

 Etymology Hide